Novi, Michigan: Economy

 Novi ranks among the top Oakland County communities for research, technology and service companies.
-To manage growth and to continue to attract commerce with its accessible location, Novi partners with local, state and federal agencies to enhance infrastructure.
+To manage growth and to continue to attract commerce with its location, Novi partners with local, state and federal agencies to enhance infrastructure.
 Novi has a Neighborhoods and Business Relations Group to attract and retain businesses and streamlined many of its planning and approvals processes to encourage new business and development, as well as redevelopment.
 The enhancements speed the process, allowing businesses to move ahead with plans for relocation or expansion.
 Novi has been able to attract several smaller, innovative international firms that have been able to incubate and expand into a larger facility, such as Howa USA Holdings, a Japanese auto supplier with a new research and development center in Novi specializing in interior components for vehicles.

 Ryder System Inc. constructed a new regional headquarters, representing a $22 million investment in the community.
 ITC Transmission Company, the nation's largest independent electrical transmission company, made Novi its national headquarters.
 In 2008, St. John Providence Park opened a 200-bed hospital on a 200 acre total, health campus.
 In addition to the full-service hospital, the campus provides an array of services in a beautiful wooded setting, complete with walking and cycling paths and 18 acre devoted to health-related retail establishments.

 Over the last few years, Novi has focused its economic development efforts on the telematics and car connectivity industries.
 Within the telematics industry, more than 5,000 firms employ approximately 70,000 people in Oakland County, many of them employed in Novi.
 Those firms in Novi include Cooper-Standard Automotive, NXP, Elektrobit, and Harman/Becker Automotive.
 Tognum, based in Germany, is scheduled to relocate its headquarters to Novi on Haggerty Road, between 13 and 14 Mile Roads.

 Around 2008 the median house price was in the upper $260,000s.